aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/_index.md

 ---
-title: "How to Use Aspose.Email for Java to Convert EML to MSG"
+title: "Convert EML to MSG with Aspose.Email for Java – Step‑by‑Step Guide"
 description: "Learn how to use Aspose.Email for Java to convert EML to MSG, including batch conversion of multiple EML files, setup, Maven integration, licensing, and troubleshooting."
 date: "2026-06-18"
 weight: 1